-When we know what is happening around us and we know God's purpose for the suffering this produces endurance.
+When we know what is happening we know God's purpose for the suffering is to produces endurance.

 Verse 4.
 By patient endurance we will move to completeness.
 During this time of testing all one needs is wisdom from God.
 Wisdom is as one writer states: "a fixed, righteous order to which the wise man submits his life".